 Other Information

 At the March 4, 2026 Committee meeting, a discussion was held regarding the importance of provincial funding and it was agreed that a letter be sent to the Minister of Municipal Affairs requesting a commitment of funding for the full cost of all studies and related requirements necessary to evaluate and complete a potential municipal amalgamation between the three units.
 A copy of letter can be viewed here.
 A response letter was received from the Minister of Municipal Affairs on April 8, 2026 and can be viewed here.
+On June 2, 2026 the Minister of Municipal Affairs provided a follow-up letter and can viewed here.

 The committee is at a very early, exploratory stage and is focused on ensuring that any discussions are informed, collaborative, and grounded in evidence.
 We believe it is important to include our local MLA and the Province early in this process, particularly given the policy, governance, and financial considerations involved.
 A copy of the letter sent to MLA Nolan Young on February 5, 2026 can be viewed here.